renesas/Amazon-FreeRTOS-Tools/README.md

 # Note
-Please download tool to use with the following OS version and repo https://github.com/renesas/amazon-freertos/releases
+Please download tool to use with the matching OS version and repo https://github.com/renesas/amazon-freertos/releases

 # Amazon-FreeRTOS-Tools